 How To Get Started

 That’s another great thing about nature journaling.
 You don’t need much to get started.
 Just a small journal and a pen or pencil will do for starters.
-If you’d like to get some special supplies, I did a post on all of my favorite supplies here.
+If you’d like to get some special supplies, I made a big list of all of our favorite supplies.
+You can find it in the Resource Library.

 Finally, to make it a habit, you simply need to schedule it in.
 I have nature journaling built into a weekly schedule.
 Right now, our nature journaling day is every Wednesday morning.
 The kids and I each have our own “sit spot” (a small rug we each bring to sit on in a favorite spot in the yard) and enjoy studying whatever catches our attention that day.
 I usually draw what I’m seeing, record my thoughts and feelings, the weather, and if I have time, a few facts I look up on my phone.
 It takes about an hour; sometimes we take two if I’m lucky and everyone else is still engaged.